 The sheep and goat husbandry intervention was introduced to the case farmers in groups.
 The group method of training and information dissemination to the case farmers had increased women's access to extension information.
-Also using the mixed group approach had helped breakdown cultural barriers.
+Also the case farmers had increased women's access to extension information.
+Also the case farmers had increased women's access to extension information.
+Also the mixed group approach had helped breakdown cultural barriers.
+A key using the mixed group approach had helped breakdown cultural barriers.
 A key informant (TUDRIDEP) explained the rational for using the group method.
-He stated:
+He informant (TUDRIDEP) explained the rational for using the group method.
+He building the capacity of women as well in SR health care.
+During the period of data collection, the female CLW we interacted with in Chaggu, was very much involved with the provision of health care.
+When asked how she operated, she explained that she worked by herself without her male counterpart.
+She explained: